-- Does this project address a truck parking need?
+- Does this project address a truck parking need or create staging areas for loading as part of a safety and logistics need?
 Please describe (i.e., number of spaces to be created, technology being utilized). - Is this a grade separation project?
 If so, please provide the crossing number or nearest milemarker.